King Salman bin Abdulaziz Al-Saud Fast Facts

 January 23, 2015 - King Salman affirms by royal decree Crown Prince Muqrin to succeed him as king and Deputy Crown Prince Mohammed bin Nayef as second in line to the throne.

-January 27, 2015 - US President Obama formally meets with the new King Salman.
+January 27, 2015 - Obama and First Lady Michelle Obama visit King Salman in Saudi Arabia.

-February 10, 2015 - Britain's Prince Charles is received by King Salman while on a six-day tour of the Middle East.
+February 10, 2015 - Prince Charles visits King Salman while on a six-day tour of the Middle East.

-April 29, 2015 - King Salman relieves Crown Prince Murqin of his position and appoints Mohammed bin Nayef as the new crown prince and next in line for the throne.
+April 29, 2015 - King Salman relieves Crown Prince Muqrin of his position and appoints Mohammed bin Nayef as the new crown prince, next in line for the throne.

-April 20, 2016 - Meets with US President Obama in Riyadh before the Gulf Cooperation Council summit.
+April 20, 2016 - Meets with Obama in Riyadh amid tensions between the US and Saudi Arabia over regional upheaval, falling oil prices and other points of contention.

+May 20-22, 2017 - US President Donald Trump visits the king in Riyadh during his first overseas trip.

-June 21, 2017 - Removes his nephew as crown prince and appoints his son, Mohammed bin Salman bin Abdulaziz.
+June 21, 2017 - Removes bin Nayef as crown prince and appoints his son, Mohammed bin Salman.

-November 2017 - Initiates an anti-corruption campaign.
-At least 17 princes and top officials are arrested, according to a list obtained by CNN and cited by a senior royal court official.
+November 2017 - Orders an unprecedented purge of princes and government officials, alleging corruption.
+Hundreds of arrestees are detained at the Ritz Carlton hotel in Riyadh, which remains closed for more than two months.

+October 2, 2018 - Jamal Khashoggi, a Saudi dissident and columnist for the Washington Post who lived in Virginia, vanishes after going inside the Saudi consulate in Istanbul.
+Turkish authorities later say that Khashoggi was killed and dismembered in the building by a 15-member team.
+Saudi officials say that Khashoggi was killed during a botched attempt to abduct him.